-DXP Ringtone Editor Task
+DXP Ringtone Editor

-The Ringtone editor helps you create ringtones from sound files on your Windows 7 PC or by creating custom recordings.
+Ringtone Editor helps you create ringtones from your custom recordings or from sound files already on your PC.
 It also lets you preview and save a ringtone directly to your phone, set it as a primary ringtone, or assign it to one or more of your contacts.

-Multi-Function Printers (MPF)
+Multifunction Printers (MPF)

-When you connect to a multi-function printer with your Windows 7 PC, you’ll see a single, photorealistic image of the device itself.
-You won’t see a multi-function printer – one that includes a printer, fax machine, and scanner all in one device – show up as multiple devices in Windows 7.
-You can easily configure print, fax and scan functions from this simple and intuitive experience.
-You’ll see status information and links to the device manufacturer.
-Printer manufacturers can enhance this experience by adding links to their site for support, updates, and supplies such as ink and toner.
+When you connect to a multifunction printer with Windows 7, you’ll see a single, photorealistic image of the device itself.
+You can easily configure print, fax, and scan functions using the intuitive interface.
+You’ll see both status information and links to the device manufacturer.
+Some printer manufacturers enhance the Windows 7 experience by adding links to their site for support, updates, and supplies, such as ink and toner.

 Location Aware Printing

 Do you print to multiple printers – one at home and another one at work?
-With Windows 7 you no longer need to select the printer to match your location.
+With Windows 7, you no longer need to select the printer to match your location.
 When you change network locations – move from work to home with your laptop – the default printer setting in Windows 7 also changes.
 So when you print at work, it will automatically print to your work printer.
-And when you print at home, your Windows 7 PC will automatically select and use the printer in your home.
+And when you print at home, your Windows 7 will automatically select and use the printer in your home.

 Bluetooth 2.1

 Windows 7 supports Bluetooth 2.1 for enhanced productivity when you’re using Bluetooth devices.
-Improvements in Bluetooth 2.1 include Secure Simple Pairing (analogous to simplified association from Wi-Fi Alliance) and Sniff Subrating (the ability to decrease power consumption by 2-4x).
+Improvements in Bluetooth 2.1 include Secure Simple Pairing (analogous to simplified association from Wi-Fi Alliance) and Sniff Subrating (the ability to decrease power consumption by 2-4 times).

 Wireless Device Experience (aka Bluewire)

-No wires, no worries.
-Windows 7 lets you install and use a certified Bluetooth, wireless USB, Windows Connect Now, or network-connected device in just a few minutes.
-You can see all of the wireless devices available for you to install and use—you simply choose a device, enter a pin number, and start using it.
+No wires?
+No worries.
+You can install and use a certified Bluetooth, wireless USB, Windows Connect Now, or network-connected device in just a few minutes.
+Simply choose a device, enter a pin number, and start using it.

 Ultra Wideband (UWB) and Wireless USB (WUSB)